 14. Nesting Shelf DIY Birdhouse by Birds And Blooms

 Some birds are less likely to use nesting boxes, preferring instead the shelter of natural trees or even the overhang of a roof.
 You can still encourage these birds to nest in your yard, attracting cardinals, robins, mourning doves and more by offering an open-fronted nesting shelter.

-17. How To Make A DIY Birdhouse by First Day Of Home
+17. How To Build A Birdhouse by First Day Of Home

 Whether you’re looking for ideas for rustic wedding centerpieces, baby showers or just for your own home decor, this birdhouse village is one to try.
 Your party guests can even take these painted birdhouses home as part of their thank-you gift!

 19. DIY Birdhouse Using Birch And Old Signs by Rustic Crafts & Chic Decor

 If you enjoy decorating with cute bird figurines, you may also like some decorative bird houses.
 Bird houses are easy to make and can be very inexpensive.
 Small birch logs or any other logs are perfect for making a DIY birdhouse.